AashrayBuild/aashraybuild.in/content/english/_index.md

     - title : "Planning and Drawing"
       images:
       - "images/planning_drawing.svg"
-      content : "Provice detailed overview of the building."
+      content : "We produce detailed overview of the buildings as per customer's requirements and engineering skills that includes building principles and architectural views."
       button:
         enable : false
         label : "Check it out"